alirezabj/Part3-Exercise4/README.md

 **Behavior:**
 - Reading: x and y coordinates can be accessed using values[0] and values[1]
 - Modification: It is possible even though the values array is final because final only prevents reassignment of the reference, not modifications to the array itself.
-- Sharing: It is risky because if the array reference is exposed for example via a getter method returning values, external clients could modify the internal state of the object.
+- Sharing: Risky because if the array reference is exposed for example via a getter method returning values, external clients could modify the internal state of the object.

 ---